Henry Golding: Career

 Golding starred alongside Matthew McConaughey, Hugh Grant, and Michelle Dockery in The Gentlemen, a 2019 crime film directed by Guy Ritchie.
-Golding went on to star in Monsoon, a Hong Khaou film, as Kit, a man who travels from London to his birth country of Vietnam to scatter his parents' ashes.
+Golding went on to star in Monsoon, directed by Hong Khaou, as Kit, a man who travels from London to his birth country of Vietnam to scatter his parents' ashes.

 In August 2019, Golding was cast in the title role of Snake Eyes, a spin-off from the G.I.
 Joe movie franchise, which was released in July 2021.
 Filming for Snake Eyes began in October 2019 in Vancouver, and wrapped in February 2020 in Japan.

+Golding at the 2024 Toronto International Film Festival.

 He starred in The Ministry of Ungentlemanly Warfare in 2024.

 In 2025, he reprised his role as Sean Townsend in Another Simple Favor.
 He also appears as Hang Tuah, a sage-immortal, in The Old Guard 2.

+Golding is the narrator for Thomas & Friends: Railway Stories, a reboot of the Thomas & Friends franchise.
+Golding has expressed that he "feels so lucky" to have the role, as he grew up familiar with Thomas & Friends and identified with the character Henry the Green Engine.

 Personal life

 Golding met Liv Lo, a Taiwanese television presenter and yoga instructor, on New Year's Day 2011.
 They became engaged in 2015 and married in August 2016 in Sarawak.
 They live in Venice Beach, California, with their two daughters, born in 2021 and 2023.

 Before his marriage, Golding completed his bejalai—the Iban rite of passage into manhood—in the wilderness of Borneo, filming the experience over two months (and carrying the camera equipment himself) for the documentary series Surviving Borneo on Discovery Channel Asia.
 His journey ended in him receiving a traditional hand-tapped bejalai tattoo by Ernesto Kalum of Borneoheadhunters Tattoo in Kuching, Sarawak.
 The tattoo on his right thigh is a fig tree that wraps around other trees and takes their form to become the tree itself.

 When interviewed by Michele Manelis of The New Zealand Herald, Golding said of his surname, "Golding is really darn Jewish, isn't it?
 My grandfather during the war was in London and as the story goes, he was possibly adopted by a Jewish family by that name."